crazyrabbitLTC/mcp-vibecoder/README.md

 ### Tools
 - `start_feature_clarification` - Begin the feature clarification process
 - `provide_clarification` - Answer clarification questions about a feature
-- `generate_prd` - Generate a Product Requirements Document
+- `generate_prd` - Generate a Product Requirements Document and implementation plan
-- `generate_implementation_plan` - Create a detailed implementation plan
 - `create_phase` - Create a development phase for a feature
 - `add_task` - Add tasks to a development phase
 - `update_phase_status` - Update the status of a phase